Last updated on June 11th, 2023

 A few weeks ago, The Husband and I were reminiscing over Lartigue’s gumbo.
 It’s at least another six months until our beach trip.
 That’s when I decided to try recreating the recipe myself.
 We picked the perfect weekend for it.
 The boys were away and it was bitterly cold outside.

-I have eaten a lot of gumbo over the years and I’ve cooked my fair share as well.
+The fat you use in a roux can be anything from cooking oil, bacon grease, shortening, etc. I have eaten a lot of gumbo over the years and I’ve cooked my fair share as well.
 Since sharing my recipe for chicken and sausage gumbo, I’ve discovered that a roux that starts with melted butter rather than oil produces a better flavor.

+Before serving, remove and discard the bay leaves and the crab legs.
+Also, be sure to have some cooked white rice on hand.
 I would love to do a blind taste test one day to see how my seafood gumbo compared to Lartigue’s.
 But on a chilly winter’s night with no beach vacation in the very near future, I thought this seafood gumbo recipe it was pretty darn good.

 Seafood Shrimp Gumbo